Travelgate/documentation/kb/connections/connections-settings.md

 In API Settings, you have the power to view and tweak your Hotel-X Pull Buyers API account settings effortlessly.
 Here's a simple guide to get you started:

-1. Begin by logging onto [TravelgateX](https://www.travelgatex.com/).
+1. Begin by logging into [our Portal](https://www.travelgate.com/).

 2. Navigate to the "Connections" > "API Settings" section.